 - Staff are expected to establish and maintain professional boundaries in their relationships with persons served.
-There are no separate expectations in this area for staff serving in peer roles.
 Multiple relationships, whether current, past, or contemplated or promised in the future, must be disclosed to MRC administration.
 Staff may not take advantage of any professional relationship to exploit persons served or to further their own personal, religious, political, or business interests.
 Sexual or romantic relationships between staff and persons served are prohibited.

 - Staff may witness non-agency documents for consumers unless doing so presents a potential conflict of interest.

 Staff and Board will be familiar with and abide by MRC Industries, Inc.'s Policy on Conflict of Interest which details expectations around acceptance or exchange of gifts, money, or gratuities.